pixie-io/blog.px.dev/content/blog/go-garbage-collector/index.md

 (If you’re interested in seeing how the uprobes were generated, here's the [code](https://github.com/pixie-io/pixie-demos/tree/main/go-garbage-collector).)

-After deploying the uprobes, I hit the endpoint and generate an array containing 10 strings that are each 20 bytes.
+After deploying the uprobes, I hit the endpoint and generated an array containing 10 strings that are each 20 bytes.

 ```bash
 $ curl '127.0.0.1/allocate-memory-and-run-gc?arrayLength=10&bytesPerElement=20'